aadilmallick/my-notes-docusaurus/docs/software-development/05-Computer-science college.md

 One way to mitigate cache pollution is to use a variant of LRU called **LRU-K**.
 LRU-K tracks the last K accesses for each item, rather than just the most recent one.
 This makes the algorithm less susceptible to short bursts of infrequent accesses.

 **LFU cache**

-****
+---

 LFU evicts the least frequently used items from the cache.
 Unlike LRU, which considers recency, LFU focuses on the overall access frequency.

 Each item in the cache maintains a counter that tracks how many times it has been accessed.
 When the cache is full, the item with the lowest access count is evicted.

-*Advantages*
+_Advantages_

 - **Prioritizes Frequently Used Items:** LFU ensures that the most frequently accessed items remain in the cache.

-*Cons*
+_Cons_

 - **Initial Learning Phase:** It takes time for LFU to accurately identify the most frequently used items.
 - **Can Retain Unpopular Items:** Items that were frequently accessed in the past but are no longer popular might remain in the cache for a long time.

 #### Cache Invalidation Class

 ```ts
 // src/cache/InMemoryCache.ts (modified)